jeffknerr/labMonitoring/README.md

 ![zabbix system info](images/zabbixSysInfo.png)

-For our virtual machine, we are using qemu-kvm, also running on a debian buster host server.
-The kvm host server has 128GB of memory and 16 CPU cores, and runs a few other virtual machines for us.
+For our virtual machine, we are using qemu-kvm, also running on a debian host server.
+The kvm host server has 64GB of memory and 8 CPU cores, and runs a few other virtual machines for us.

 For the actual zabbix server, our virtual machine has 64GB of memory,